-- 1. Serious jeopardy to the health of the individual or, with respect to a pregnant woman, the health of the woman or her unborn child; - 2.
+- 1. Serious jeopardy to the health of a person or, with respect to a pregnant individual, the health of the individual or their unborn child; - 2.
 Serious impairment to bodily functions; or - 3.
 Serious dysfunction of any bodily organ or part.